TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/saved_project.md

 	  Open up the relevant asset GUIs for further information.

-	  The pathed assets are always created implicitly without the designer's intervention.
+	  The pathed assets are imported implicitly,
-	  They are automatically imported whenever they are chosen for the first time for some property.
+	  whenever they are chosen for the first time for some property.
+	  Therefore, the designer never explicitly creates or duplicates them.

 - Unpathed assets.
-They have no corresponding path in the filesystem and are stored whole in the intercosm file.
+They have no corresponding path in the filesystem and are entirely stored in the intercosm file.
 	- These are:
 		- Particle effects (Alt+R).
 		- Animations (Alt+M).